cheme/web3/index.md

 # Use cases

 ## Semantic
   - RDF appropriation.
 Any information could be formulated as an striples to allow linking.
 In fact it is the same thing as RDF, but there is more potential incentive behind.
 So running after conceptual knowlege appropriation is nice, by linking to some knowlege and by using existing knowlege (and forking when we own or find something should be public).
 This required communication of striples between peers, manually doable at small scale, but it needs to be automatized to find similarity and shared knowlege in a better way.
-TODO transcription of a triple to striple (each of its components as self signed triple, then triple for namespace between them, then the relation between them).
+See possible [mapping for RDF][./rdfmapping.md]
   - native distributed/p2p database for this kind of informations. giving easy access to locality information, and easy inference rules (especially simplification and droping orphan and isolated content (if transient)).
     Some NoSQL databases have interesting approach, riak for instance.
 Yet for true peer to peer with a dynamic network of peer the place seems open for new tool.
 The idea is to have a support code for both networking (managing of a p2p network and Keyvalue exchange) and (kinda the idea behind a specific configuring of mydht (a leveldb backend would be suitable)).
 This could go further to a more generic striple database with regular query syntax (see what exist for rdf) with additional network and peer relaying/propagation considerations.
   - specific programing language, here types are concept, and all is statically defined about the nature of the language : we say such type (rust u8) is such concept, such type over another type is another concept (struct NewConcept(u8)), but it is very static and not native.
 There is some room for inovation here.